 Following her graduation from Columbia, she moved to Istanbul to do freelance work for U.S. and European newspapers and magazines, including U.S. News and World Report, The San Diego Union-Tribune, El Periodico in Spain and Cumhuriyet in Istanbul.
 Soon, she was tapped by local journalists to help start Turkey’s first English-language weekly newspaper, Dateline Turkey, a joint effort of BBA, an independent Turkish news agency, and Hurriyet, a leading daily.
 She led a small staff of exceptional newspaper professionals, several of whom had just been released from prison following the coup of 1980.
 During her work there, she was named president of the Istanbul Foreign Press Association.
 She served as the weekly’s editor-in-chief until 1988.

-Returning to the U.S., Capparell was a regular features contributor to The Boston Globe’s Sunday edition until hired in 1990 by The Wall Street Journal to work for its European edition, first in Brussels, then in New York.
-She also has contributed to Macmillan’s Encyclopedia of the Modern Middle East and to Rough Guide: Turkey.
+Returning to the U.S., Capparell was a regular features contributor to The Boston Globe until hired in 1990 by The Wall Street Journal to work for its European edition, first in Brussels, then in New York.
+She also contributed to Macmillan’s Encyclopedia of the Modern Middle East and to Rough Guide: Turkey.

 She moved back to the U.S. in 1991 with her colleagues to start a new Overseas Copy Desk to edit news for the European and Asian editions.
-In 1995, she joined the U.S. edition of the paper on the prestigious Marketplace front page, where she was the columns editor.
-She has been with the Journal ever since, currently on the desk of the Mansion section that covers high-end real estate.
+In 1995, she joined the U.S. edition of the paper on the prestigious Marketplace front page, where she was the columns editor for the paper’s top writers, including Walt Mossberg and Joann Lublin.
+She currently is editing for the Mansion section that covers high-end real estate.
 She lives and works in Manhattan.

 Feedback & Reviews

 Marco Syrayama de Pinto, translator of Nazim Hikmet into Brazilian Portuguese